slott56/TigerShark/docs/source/design/type_hints.rst

         iea: Annotated[ISA_LOOP_IEA, Title('Interchange Control Trailer'), Usage('R'), Position(30), Required(True)]

-This Loop has four attributes and a type alias:
+This Loop has four attributes:

 :isa:
     An instance of the ISA_LOOP's ``ISA`` segment.

 :gs_loop:
     A sequence of ``ItemGs_Loop`` instances.
+A separate ``TypeAlias`` provides the definition for each item in the collection.

 :ta1:
     An optional instance of the  ISA_LOOP's ``TA1`` segment.